Rinshu14/Reels--material-ui/README.md

 ## Technology-

-1- Reactjs and material UI for creating user interface 2- Firebase for managing different user's data and user authentication
+1- Reactjs and material UI for creating user interface 3- Context Api for storing data as global to provide user authentication 4- intersection observer api to play video as soon as it is in viewport 2- Firebase for managing different user's data and user authentication

 ## Features -